 These important safety laws and precautions include:

 - Yield to traffic inside of the roundabout.
-Vehicles that are already inside of the roundabout have the right of way.
-This means that vehicles that are approaching a roundabout cannot speed and “cut” in front of a vehicle that is already making their circular turn.
+Vehicles that are already inside the roundabout have the right of way.
+This means that vehicles that are approaching a roundabout cannot speed and “cut” in front of a vehicle that is already making its circular turn.

 - Use your turn signals.
 Turn signals are important in both stages of the roundabout (entering and exiting).
 When you slow to enter a roundabout, make sure to turn your signal on.
 When you are going to exit, use your turn signal on time – don’t wait until the last minute so vehicles behind you have enough time to slow.

 - Avoid changing lanes.
 When you are already inside a roundabout, changing lanes should be avoided in order to avoid confusion and an accident.
 Due to the short distance inside of a roundabout, it is best to stay in your lane until you are to exit.